The main cutaneous folds on the human body

 The expressions you hold most often have become carved into your skin mostly in the mouth, eye and eyebrow areas.

-Since the expressions you have used the most in your life are engraved on your face, displaying new ones becomes more difficult.
+Since the expressions you've used the most in your life are engraved on your face, displaying new ones becomes more difficult.

 The action of your facial muscles is hampered by all your folds and this limits your expressiveness.